eyoelmeles/eyoelmeles.github.io/content/posts/Dev Enviroment for Svelte.md

 ---
-title: "Dev Enviroment for Svelte"
+title: "Dev Environment for Svelte"
 date: 2022-09-18T10:49:40+03:00
 draft: false
 ---

 \#vite \#eslint \#prettier \#eslint:svelte3 \#husky \#lint-staged \#TypeScript
-# Development Enviroment for Svelte Apps
+# Development Environment for Svelte Apps

 ### What is linting and in how many ways can it help us?